Elevation: 9,992 ft

 Peak 9992 is located due east of Freeman Peak at the head of Freeman Creek.
 This incisor-shaped peak is often overlooked by climbers seeking the summit of popular Freeman Peak.
 Peak 9992 may become more popular now that Livingston Douglas has provided us with a route description.
 USGS Homer Youngs Peak

-From Pass 9194, scramble east, then northeast, on the southwest ridge, finding an on-and-off climber’s trail to help get through the talus.
+From Pass 9194, scramble east, then northeast, on the Southwest Ridge, finding an on-and-off climber’s trail to help get through the talus.
 Stay to the climber’s left (northwest) of the ridge crest as necessary to avoid minor cliff bands on the ridge proper.
-After about 25 minutes of scrambling from the Pass, you’ll be standing on the summit.
+After about 25 minutes of scrambling from the Pass 9194, you’ll be standing on the summit.

 The summit is a mix of talus and boulders, with a small cairn on top.
 Here, find nice views of Ridge Lake, two high tarns on the Montana side, and the East Ridge of Freeman Peak East from the summit perch.
 The hulking mass of Homer Youngs Peak is off in the distance, directly north.
 You’ll also have a good view of the Southeast Ridge of Homer Youngs Peak (another fun Class 3 scramble).
 To descend, I retraced my ascent route to Pass 9194 and then climbed the East Ridge of South Freeman Peak, which is a more-challenging, exposed Class 3 scramble.